Social Studies

 • For more information, see the USSYP website (“How to Qualify”): https://ussenateyouth.org/selection_process_qualify/

-• The nominee must be a citizen or permanent resident of the United States.
+• The nominee must be a citizen or permanent resident of the United States at the time of application.

 • The nominee must be currently enrolled in a Missouri public or private secondary school located in the state in which either one of his or her parents or guardians legally resides.

-Completed applications for Missouri students were due on Wednesday, September 28, 2022.
+Completed applications for Missouri students are due by 11:59 pm on Wednesday, October 2, 2024.

 Note: Candidates will need to download/save the form or document before completing.